Brian Keselowski

-Brian A. Keselowski (born September 2, 1981) is an American professional stock car racing driver, crew chief, and spotter.
+Brian Allen Keselowski (born September 2, 1981) is an American former professional stock car racing driver, crew chief, and spotter.
 He made headlines in 2011, qualifying his family-owned K-Automotive Motorsports entry into the Daytona 500.

 Early life and family

 Born in Rochester Hills, Michigan in 1981, Brian Keselowski is the older brother of 2012 NASCAR Sprint Cup Series champion Brad Keselowski, and the son and nephew of former drivers Bob and Ron Keselowski, respectively.

-He graduated from Rochester High School in 1999, taking night classes to allow him to work as a jackman for the family racing team, K-Automotive Motorsports; he flew to the racetrack directly from his senior prom to assist in competition.
+Keselowski graduated from Rochester High School in 1999, taking night classes to allow him to work as a jackman for the family racing team, K-Automotive Motorsports; he flew to the racetrack directly from his senior prom to assist in competition.
 He began his racing career competing in super late model events, winning rookie-of-the-year at Auto City Speedway in 2000.